yuantn/MI-AOD/docs/FAQ.md

     A: Option 1.
 Re-install the **Pytorch==1.6.0** and **TorchVision==0.7.0** with the [PyTorch official instructions](https://pytorch.org/get-started/previous-versions/#v160).

     Option 2.
-Check the lines of AttributeError, and replace the " if value.isnan() " with " if value != value " ( considering that only nan != nan).
+Check the lines of `AttributeError`, and replace the `if value.isnan()` with `if value != value` ( considering that only nan != nan).

-    The error must be in the Line 483 and 569 of the " ./mmdet/models/dense_heads/MIAOD_head.py ".
+    The error must be in the Line 483 and 569 of the `./mmdet/models/dense_heads/MIAOD_head.py`.

 2. Q: There is not any reaction when running `./script.sh 0`.
 (Issue [#6](../../../issues/6))

-    A: When running "script.sh", the code is executed in the background.
+    A: When running `script.sh`, the code is executed in the background.
     You can view the output log by running this command in the root directory: `vim log_nohup/nohup_0.log`

     Or, if you want to directly output the running log in the foreground,